Insider Threat Risks

-Insider threat is the risk that a trusted person inside an organization misuses access or exposes the organization to harm.
+Risk that a trusted insider misuses access or exposes the organization to harm.

 Insider threat is the risk that a trusted person inside an organization misuses access or exposes the organization to harm.
 In plain language, it is the danger that someone who already has legitimate access can cause a security problem through malicious action, poor judgment, or careless handling of data and systems.